 The visual mental model I like for self-improvement is imagining something like a Lathe.

 A lathe, for the non-engineer, is a tool that molds a piece of material into some shapely form.
-A machinist would use a lathe to take a hunk of metal and turn it into a useable engine part, for example.
+A machinist would use a lathe to take a hunk of metal and turn it into a usable engine part, for example.
 The lathe takes something with potential and shapes it into something useful by slowly refining it and shaving away the excess.

 Compounding works in other areas besides money.